In May, From the Paris Green Windowsill 5/15

 Omoidasenai, to atama ga sakenda

-So then this pain must be my soul Naraba kono itami ga tamashii da
+So then this pain that I feel must be my soul Naraba kono itami ga tamashii da

-But still, still you say you can't hear me Soredemo, soredemo kikoenai to iu nara
+But even still, but even still, you say you can't hear me at all Soredemo, soredemo kikoenai to iu nara

 Aisowarai no hoka ni nanimo dekinai

-The precious memories of the summer we spent together Kimi to natsu wo futari sugoshita omoide5 mo
+The precious memories of the summer that I spent together with you Kimi to natsu wo futari sugoshita omoide5 mo

-Shut up!
-We were worthwhile, anyone could see
+Stop laughing!
+We were worthwhile, anyone could see that

 Warau na yo, bokura no kachi ha jimei da

-If I had to compare - this is my soul Tatou naraba kore ha tamashii da
+If I had to compare, I'd say this is my soul Tatou naraba kore ha tamashii da

-Just staying quiet is so hard; it's probably absurd Damatta dake tsurai no ni baka mitai daro
+It's so difficult to just say nothing; absurd, right?
+Damatta dake tsurai no ni baka mitai daro

 Iikaesenai mama hitori aruita

-Fingers pointed at me, only I remained Yubi wo sasareta boku ga nokotta
+Fingers were pointed at me, only I remained Yubi wo sasareta boku ga nokotta

-But still, still you can't remember?
+But even still, but even still, can you not remember?
 Soredemo, soredemo omoidasenai no ka

 Goodbye